dhocker/sensor-monitor/README.md

 | temperature_format | "F" for fahrenheit or "C" for centigrade. |

 ### How to Find a RuuviTag's mac
-There are two ways to find a tag's mac (it is not on the sensor).
+There are several ways to find a tag's mac (it is not on the sensor).

 The first way is to use the Ruuvi app on an iPad, iPhone or Android phone.
 Activate one sensor at a time and check the app to see what mac shows up.